hamecoded/ChartnGrid/README.md

 ### Dev Run
 - `npm install`
 - `npm install webpack-dev-server -g`
-- `npm start` which will now listen on localhost:8080. --in the background it is set to execute `webpack-dev-server --progress --colors --inline`--
+- `npm start` which will now listen on localhost:8080.
+*in the background it is set to execute `webpack-dev-server --progress --colors --inline`*

 ### Dev Workflows
 Mark each milestone in development in a tagged version